-Seliciclib (R-roscovitine or CYC202) is an investigational medicine being developed by Cyclacel for the treatment of Cushing’s disease.
-Seliciclib also is being investigated as a potential therapy for several cancers, rheumatoid arthritis (RA), and cystic fibrosis (CF).
+Seliciclib (R-roscovitine or CYC202) is an investigational oral medicine that Cyclacel is developing to treat Cushing’s disease, as well as several cancers, rheumatoid arthritis (RA), and cystic fibrosis (CF).

-Cushing’s disease is caused by a tumor in the pituitary gland stimulating the production of excessive adrenocorticotropic hormone (ACTH), which triggers the production and release of cortisol from the adrenal gland.
-To produce ACTH, the precursor proopiomelanocortin (POMC) gene is required.
+Cushing’s disease is caused by a tumor in the pituitary gland.
+The tumor stimulates excessive production of the adrenocorticotropic hormone (ACTH), which triggers the production and release of cortisol from the adrenal glands.
+To produce ACTH, the precursor proopiomelanocortin (POMC) gene is necessary.

 Seliciclib is a cell cycle inhibitor that aims to target the tumor in the pituitary gland.
-It acts to block cyclin-dependent kinase 2 (CDK2) and cyclin E, which are normally involved in regulating cell growth.
-By inhibiting these two targets, Seliciclib may be able to control, or shrink, the pituitary tumor by blocking cell growth.
+It acts to block cyclin-dependent kinase 2 (CDK2) and cyclin E, which regulate cell growth.
+By inhibiting these two targets, seliciclib may be able to control, or shrink, the pituitary tumor by blocking cell growth.

-Furthermore, cyclin E expression is higher in Cushing’s disease tumors, and also is involved in signaling pathways to produce more POMC and therefore ACTH.
-By inhibiting cyclin E, it could reduce ACTH and cortisol levels, alleviating the symptoms of Cushing’s disease.
+Cyclin E expression is known to be elevated in Cushing’s disease tumors.
+Cyclin E plays a role in signaling pathways to produce more POMC, and therefore ACTH.
+By blocking cyclin E, seliciclib could reduce ACTH and cortisol levels, alleviating the symptoms of Cushing’s disease.

 Seliciclib in clinical trials

-Cyclacel has carried out 16 clinical trials with Seliciclib, demonstrating that it is safe and well-tolerated in healthy volunteers and in a number of conditions.
+Cyclacel has carried out 16 clinical trials with seliciclib, demonstrating that it is safe, and well-tolerated by both healthy volunteers and patients with various disorders.